 1927 CONFEDERATION STAMPS

 In 1927, Canada’s Post Office Department (known as Canada Post since 1981) issued a colourful set of stamps marking the 60th anniversary of Confederation.

 It was the first issue following the “Admiral” series (Scott #104-34), which ran from 1911-28.

 On June 29, 1927, eight stamps were issued—five commemoratives in the “Confederation” issue (SC #141-45) and three in the “Historical” issue (SC #146-48).

 The first issue, an orange one-cent stamp (SC #141), depicts Macdonald, who was Canada’s second longest-serving prime minister.
 With two non-consecutive terms, he served for nearly 19 years altogether.

 FATHERS OF CONFEDERATION

-The Peace Tower, which dominates the building, contains the Memorial Chamber in remembrance of Canada’s fallen soldiers.
+The Peace Tower, which dominates the central axis of Centre Block, contains the Memorial Chamber in remembrance of Canada’s fallen soldiers.
 At the rear of the building is the Parliamentary Library.